Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 There’s always something happening on this pedestrian promenade, with street performers, flower stalls, and souvenir shops lining the way.

-While it can be a bit crowded and touristy, it’s still worth a visit to get a feel for the city.
+While it can be a bit crowded and touristy, I think it’s still worth a visit to get a feel for the city.
 And you can easily pop into a side street to discover quieter, more authentic corners of the city.

 Just make sure to keep a close eye on your belongings while out and about.
-Barcelona is a safe city but La Rambla is a tourist hotspot and one of the most popular spots for pickpocketing.
+Barcelona is a safe city but La Rambla is a tourist hotspot and is one of the most popular spots for pickpocketing.

 Sample Foods at La Boqueria Market

-Just off of La Rambla, La Boqueria Market is an absolute must-visit for food lovers.
-This local market is next level and is packed with fresh produce, local delicacies, and so many different kinds of tapas and snacks.
+This local market is one of the best markets in Barcelona and is packed full of fresh produce, local delicacies, and so many different kinds of tapas and snacks.

 Try out some of the most famous foods in Barcelona like jamón ibérico, fuet, and traditional Spanish cheese.
-They’ve also got colorful rows of fresh fruit juices, mountains of candy, and sweet and savory treats.

 You can simply browse the stalls or grab a quick bite at one of the small tapas bars inside.
 Bar Boqueria is one of the most popular spots with bar seating and surprisingly good food!